nakulmitra/java-interview-questions/README.md

 System.out.println(result); // Output: Java, Python, Go
 ```

-### How do you calculate the sum of all even numbers in a list?
+### How do we calculate the sum of all even numbers in a list?

 ```java
 List<Integer> numbers = List.of(1, 2, 3, 4, 5, 6);